Family Law & Divorce Case Victories

 DUI – Driving with a blood alcohol concentration greater than .08 A.R.S.
 28-1381A2

 Mrs. M.C. was charged with three counts of Driving Under the Influence, DUI, after being stopped for speeding.
 During the investigation, police found several open and unopened mini vodka bottles in Mrs. M. C.’s car.
 Following her arrest, officers requested she perform a breath test and she submitted to an Intoxilyzer 8000 test.
-However, the officer administering the Intoxilyzer 8000 was not certified to conduct the examination and used her supervising field training officer’s permit to get the Inboxilyzer to work.
+However, the officer administering the Intoxilyzer 8000 was not certified to conduct the examination and used her supervising field training officer’s permit to get the Intoxilyzer to work.

-SEX CONDUCT WITH A MINOR – REDUCED TO MISDEMEANOR ELIGIBLE OFFENSE
+SEXUAL CONDUCT WITH A MINOR – REDUCED TO MISDEMEANOR ELIGIBLE OFFENSE

 State v.
 T.E.